-The letter offers top executives an opportunity to speak directly to the shareholders and brief them on the company’s operations and market conditions affecting the business.
+The letter offers top executives an opportunity to speak directly to the shareholders and brief them on the company’s operations and market conditions affecting the business from their perspective.
 Usually, a shareholder letter is published once a year, and it is included in the annual report provided to shareholders.

-- A shareholder letter is written by the top management of a company to the shareholders, briefing them on its operations during the year.
+A shareholder letter is written by the executives of a company to the shareholders, briefing them on its operations during the year.

 Shareholder Letter Explained

 Management uses the shareholder letter to share its achievements, challenges, financial results, upcoming events, and plans.
 It informs current and potential investors of the company’s progress for the year.

 For existing shareholders, the letter helps them look forward to the future if the financials show a strong performance.
 The letter also gives the shareholders an outlook from the top executives, especially the CEO, and their ability to turnaround the company and increase shareholder value.

 Potential shareholders use the shareholder letter as the first step towards understanding the companies they intend to invest in.
 It also serves to evaluate the reputation of the company’s executives and their ability to increase its profitability.
 However, since the shareholder letter is written to win the confidence of shareholders, the executives may intentionally exclude certain information that may paint the company in a negative way.

 Therefore, potential investors should pay more attention to the audited financial results and perform an independent analysis to determine the company’s true position before making an investment decision.
 For example, investors can scrutinize Form 10-K to analyze the company’s financial performance and verify the accuracy of statements and earnings reports mentioned in the shareholder letter.

 The introductory part is the welcoming section of a shareholder letter, and it outlines a brief history of the company, its primary activity, core objectives, mission, and vision.
 The letter also includes a welcome note from the company’s CEO, and it provides an overview of key achievements and what investors should expect.